symfony-si/magento1-sl-si/README.md

 Contributions are very appreciated and welcome.
-Please check the [contributing](https://github.com/symfony-si/magento1-sl-si/blob/master/CONTRIBUTING.md) document for guidelines and documentation on how to use this source code.
+Please check the [contributing](https://github.com/symfony-si/magento1-sl-si/blob/master/CONTRIBUTING.md) document for more info on how to use this source code.

-Repository is released under the [MIT license](https://github.com/symfony-si/magento1-sl-si/blob/master/LICENSE).
+This repository is released under the [Open Software License v.
+3.0](https://github.com/symfony-si/magento1-sl-si/blob/master/LICENSE).